 • Has your partner refused to pay the household bills, or to give any money towards them?

 • Has your partner told you that you would lose custody or never see the children again?

 • Does your partner question the children to find out information about you?

 If you answered 'yes' to any of these questions then Relationship Abuse is happening in your relationship.

 Regardless of whether physical abuse has occurred or not, you are being abused and your safety could be at risk.

-and to have a life free from violence and abuse.
+You deserve to be treated with respect and to a life free from violence or abuse.

 If your relationship doesn’t feel right, if you are ever fearful, then seek help, confidential support and information.

 The checklist above was adapted from the here.